Botanical Information

 Historical and Traditional Uses

-- Used in traditional European medicine for treating diarrhea and digestive disorders.
+- Used in traditional European medicine for diarrhea, dysentery, and intestinal inflammation.

-- Employed as a wound-healing herb for cuts, burns, and skin inflammations.
+- Employed as an astringent for wound healing and skin conditions.

-- Traditionally used as a gargle for sore throats and oral infections.
+- Applied as a tea for sore throats and oral health.

 Constituents